 FILES TO CHECK: in /perl: 485pollB.pl pingstat.pl sendusr1 sprinkler-cron.txt getusgs go485 in /etc: hosts conf.d rc.d rc.conf rc.local

-Looks like ~/perl/gosnaps reads from the camera, gets snapshots, and calls putpic to send latest to the Pogo.
+Looks like ~/perl/gosnaps reads from the camera, gets snapshots and puts them in /media/CameraDrive, then calls putpic to send latest to the Pogo.
 Putpic ftps the latest to <ftproot>/pics with its timestamped file name, removes old latest.jpg, and copies the latest also to that filename.
 Of course it needs an ftpd running on the rebuilt Pogo – which it wasn’t.
 Got that running, but putpic doesn’t supply any credentials.
 Added user jim to the Pogo, and some flag somewhere allowed auto logging-in of ftp.
-I made a soft link in /srv/http to /srv/ftp/pics/latest.jpg, and I could see it in a browser looking at the Pogo.
+I made a symbolic link in /srv/http to /srv/ftp/pics/latest.jpg, and I could see it in a browser looking at the Pogo.
 It works!
 Steps 2,3 done.

 And the terrible displays recently on the home page turned out to be 2 instances of 485pollC.pl running.
-(The old go485 script didn’t kill the old one.)
+(The old go485 script hadn’t killed the old one.)
 Fixed that.
 Wanted to clean out the data in datafile.csv, but decided to just let good data accumulate and fix itself in 5 days.
 Cleaning the intermixed data was harder than I hoped. 🙁

 But I did hack in an init in the power outage section of graphs.php that should stop the long-standing problem of displaying one phantom outage every time I’d trim datafile.csv.
 Seems to work now.

-Turns out there’s a limitation on FAT 16 (with which it was formatted) on number of files in the root directory, and if the file names are long the limit is hit much more quickly.
+Turns out there’s a limitation on FAT 16 (with which the 1GB thumb drive was formatted) on number of files in the root directory, and if the file names are long the limit is hit much more quickly.
 I guess “snap07-19-23-59.jpg” qualifies as a long name.